 On some models, both the driver and passenger seats are ventilated.
-Located in the seat cushion and seatback are small fans that draw the air from the passenger compartment and blow air through fine perforations in the seat cover to help keep the driver and front passenger cooler in higher ambient temperatures.
+Located in the seat cushion is a small fan that draws air from the passenger compartment and pulls the air through fine perforations in the seat cover to help keep the driver and front passenger cooler in higher ambient temperatures.

-The ventilated seat switches are located in the switch bank in the center stack of the instrument panel, just below the climate controls.
+The ventilated seat switches are located in the switch bank in the center stack of the instrument panel just below the climate controls as well as soft-keys located in the radio screen.
 The fans operate at two speeds, HIGH and LOW.

-Press the switch once to choose HIGH, press it a second time to choose LOW.
+Press the switch once to choose HIGH.
+3 press it a second time to choose LOW.
 Pressing the switch a third time will turn the ventilated seat OFF.
 When HIGH speed is selected both lights on the switch will be illuminated.
 When LOW speed is selected one light will be illuminated.